kingakwa/PROJECT-3-MIGRATION-OF-BITBUCKET-DATA-CENTER-FROM-ONE-REGION-TO-ANOTHER-REGION-LEVERAGING-MGN/README.md

 - Cutover Complete
   - After verifying that the cutover instance is operating correctly, return to the Source Servers page.
-  - Click `test and cutover` `finalize cutover` # all the servers involved in the migration and replication data will be deleted acept you last application server.
+  - Click `test and cutover` `finalize cutover` # all the servers involved in the migration and replication data will be deleted except you last application server.
-  - click `Mark as Cutover Complete`.

 **Expected Result:** The server status changes to Cutover Complete, signifying that the migration is finished.
-The cutover instance is now fully operational, and the source server can be archived (take `action` and select `mark as archived` ) or decommissioned as needed.
+The cutover instance is now fully operational, and the source server can be archived take `action` and select `mark as archived` or decommissioned as needed.
-- Migration successful to the new region Oregon us-west-2
+- Migration successful to the new region Oregon us-west-2.

 <img width="908" alt="Image" src="https://github.com/user-attachments/assets/f2b11b86-192c-44ea-bb4d-fd02a3045fc8" />